telerik/reporting-docs/knowledge-base/system-drawing-common-is-not-supported-on-non-windows-platforms.md

 ## Description

 The .NET 6 and .NET 7 project project runs correctly in Windows environment.
-The following error occurs when running it under a Linux environment, for example, in Linux Docker container.
+The following error occurs when running it under a Linux and MacOS environment, for example, in Linux Docker container.

 ## Error Message